GreggRoll/GreggRoll/README.md

 ### 🙋‍♂ About Me

 <p>
-Actively clered Veteran Data Scientist.
+Actively clered Veteran Data Scientist.<br>
 #openforwork<br>
 I have many interests and love to take on new challenges.
 I am a passionate learner, Data Scientist, developer, math nerd, and CodeWars samurai!
 </p>